BohdanShmalko/-system-of-optimization-of-maprouting/docs/intro/README.md

 # System for building the optimal route on the map

 Designed to obtain the optimal route on the map.
-The system provides REST API and Websocket for easy interaction with customers.
+The system provides REST API, Webhook and Websocket for easy interaction with customers.
 Based on the algorithms of "Discrete Mathematics and Graph Theory", the system compares existing routes and based on them creates a more optimal

 ### Content
 - [Designation and name](#name)